FEMTOSECOND LASER CATARACT SURGERY

 There are several great advantages of femtosecond laser cataract surgery.
 The surgeon can design the exact openings and pattern of breaking up the lens pieces.
 The plan for the laser is generated by performing various tests including obtaining a colored image of the surface of the eye and measuring the length of the eye.
 A detailed clinical slit exam is also necessary because the surgeon will need to asses the thickness, color, and hardness of the lens.
 Pupil dilation, any weakness in the support of the lens or imperfections on the lens capsule has to be accounted for.

 All the content obtained during an eye exam leads to a plan of action.
 This arrangement can then be entered into the software of the Femtosecond laser and any modifications can be programmed.
-In special cases, a the femtosecond laser may be the best choice.
+In special cases, the femtosecond laser may be the best choice.
 If the support of the lens is weak, working the capsule by hand can lead to further weakening of the support.
 Therefore in this scenario laser cataract surgery would be safer as it does not stress the lens capsule or its support.

-The same grasps true in extreme cataract cases where trauma has weakened the lens support.
+The same rings true in extreme cataract cases where trauma has weakened the lens support.
 The Femtosecond laser is advantageous in making openings in the lens of the eye with a thick capsule.
-In people with white or red cataracts the Femtoscond laser also holds an advantage.
+In people with white or red cataracts the Femtosecond laser also holds an advantage.
 For these patients the capsule needs to be stained manually to be visualized and still it may be difficult to get a good view of the capsule.
 The Femtosecond laser overcomes this as it utilizes imaging in real time and cutting vertically deflects any rubbing on the Zonular support system.

 The opening in the capsule can even be contained by the laser down to a tenth of a millimeter and the diameter can be made to change over a great range, for example 4.2 to 6 mm.
 The Femtosecond laser systematically makes an opening of the desired shape and diameter, which is challenging to create manually.
 An experienced surgeon may be very experienced in making the openings but sometimes the shape may be too eccentric or oval.
 When embedding Pi in eye, the more circular, central, and defined the opening the better it is.
-For Restor and Tecnis multifocal lens, the openings are somewhat smaller than for
+For Restor and Tecnis multifocal lens, the openings are somewhat smaller than for Crystalens.

 Fig 3 and Fig 4 Compare the programmed and actual corneal incisions and cuts in the lens.
 Air bubbles can be seen in Fig 8.4.
 The depth and width of the lens cuts is displayed in yellow.

 The splitting of the lens by the Femtosecond laser is valuable because it is done without any stress on the capsular bag or the Zonular support system.
 The deepness of the cuts in the lens can be precisely controlled in real time.
-The energy is delivered from the bottom towards the top permitting gas, created by transition of the lens material into plasma, to escape as well as allow the subsequent beam to work without hindrance from gas bubbles.
+The energy is delivered from the bottom towards the top permitting gas, created by transition of the lens material into plasma, to escape as well as allowing the subsequent beam to work without hindrance from gas bubbles.
 In dense cataracts, the bottom is challenging to perceive so the capsule can be incidentally ruptured.
 Real-time image display with the Femtosecond laser allows the ability to be precise therefore allowing the surgeon to avoid the bottom of the bag.
 This is of tremendous benefit when using the laser for cataract or Prelex procedure.

 Disadvantages of Laser Assisted Cataract Surgery